 Short rib rigatoni with beef short rib ragu is one of our favorite comfort food dishes.

-It’s packed with flavor and always hits the spot, especially on cold winter days when you need a little extra warmth and nourishment in your life.
+It’s packed with flavor and always hits the spot, especially on cold winter days when you need a little extra warmth and nourishment.

-This recipe is simple to make and requires minimal ingredients, so it’s the perfect dish for beginner home cooks who want to try their hand at creating a restaurant-style meal right in their own kitchen.
+This recipe is simple to make and requires minimal ingredients, so it’s the perfect dish for beginner home cooks who want to create a restaurant-style meal right in their own kitchen.

 So if you’re ready to treat yourself to some rich, restaurant-style rigatoni goodness, look no further than this recipe.
 Let’s make some!

-- Bone in beef short ribs – trimmed of fat
+- Bone in beef short ribs – I suggest using ribs with good marbling and removing any excess fat to avoid greasiness.

-- Rigatoni pasta – I prefer using the brand Barilla rigatoni but pappardelle, gnocchi, or caratelli pasta work well too
+- Rigatoni pasta – I prefer using Barilla rigatoni but pappardelle, gnocchi, or caratelli pasta work well too.

 - Dutch oven – for braising the beef short ribs